confluentinc/ksql/docs/quickstart/README.md

 **Important:** Queries will continuously run as KSQL applications until they are manually terminated.
 Exiting KSQL does not terminate persistent queries.

 1. From the output of `SHOW QUERIES;` identify a query ID you would like to terminate.
-For example, if you wish to terminate query ID `2`:
+For example, if you wish to terminate query ID `CTAS_PAGEVIEWS_REGIONS`:

    ```bash
    ksql> TERMINATE CTAS_PAGEVIEWS_REGIONS;